bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 **Contact List**

-The contact is the address you often use when you transfer.
+The contact list is an address book that contains the addresses frequently used when transferring.
 Contacts make it easy for users to select addresses when transferring.
-Therefore, you can easily distinguish transaction details by the contact name registered in the contact instead of the other party's address.
+Therefore, you can easily distinguish transaction details by the contact name registered in the contact list instead of the other party's address.

 **Setting**